rokapapucs/rokapapucs.github.io/_posts/2018-03-15-no-bake-lemon-cheesecake.md

 The cake has three components:
 1. A solid **base** from biscuits
-2. **Cream** made from mascarpone, white chocolate, lemon zest, and other great ingredients.
+2. **Filling** made from mascarpone, white chocolate, lemon zest, and other great ingredients.
 3. **Lemon-curd** topping to decorate and to give an extra dose of lemon taste.

 ## Ingredients